 Reduced Input Latency

 Measured in milliseconds, DLP projector input latency is the time between video signal arrival at a projector and display on the screen.
 It’s also called lag.
 Lag is inevitable with any digital video processing.
-Gameplay can be significantly disrupted.
+Gameplay can be significantly disrupted if lag is too high.
 Fortunately, it can be minimized.
 Gaming projectors feature reduced input latency.

 Ambient Light Screen